contactkoh/IDD-Fa18-Lab1/README.md

 **b.
 What is analogWrite()?
 How is that different than digitalWrite()?** alalogWrite() writes and requests for value between 0-255 and with 255 being 100% duty cycle(always on), 50% (half the time on) and 0%(not on at tll), etc. to use PWM (Pulse Width Modulation) as an analog ouput to produce analog results (e.g. varying the brightness of LED, etc)
-[Arduino] (https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite/) *source: ardunino web site
+[Arduino] (https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite/) *reference: ardunino web site

 digitalWrite() writes HIGH (voltage high) or LOW (GND) to produce either on or off (not analog) effects.